 Estimators: Each bee and honey operation in the sample has an initial sampling weight, which is the inverse of the sampling fraction for the stratum to which the bee and honey operation is assigned.
+Response to the survey is voluntary.
+Producers may refuse to participate in the survey, may not be located during the data collection period, or may submit incomplete reports.
 For the Bee and Honey Inquiry, nonrespondents are accounted for in one of two ways.

-For bee and honey operations in strata made up of large and, often unique, operations production, colonies, stocks, and production sold must be manually imputed.
+For bee and honey operations in the strata made up of large, unique operations, production, colonies, stocks, and production sold must be manually imputed.
 Nonrespondents in all other strata are accounted for by adjusting the weights of the complete responses.
 The adjustment occurs at the stratum level for all strata that represent bounded homogenous groupings of similar sized operations.
 The adjustment is also performed for each individual item (number of colonies and honey sales) because sometimes only a partial report is obtained.